agodhani/sm-business-web-builder/development_documentation/phase1_agent_execution_tasks.md

 - Persist artifacts to disk; do not keep generated output only in memory.
 - Use one configured default `Ollama` model.
 - Generate standalone `Next.js` site code for each project version instead of fixed page data rendered by generic builder components.
-- Use per-project dependencies for generated sites; the generated file bundle must include a generated-site `package.json`.
+- Use `npm` and per-project dependencies for generated sites; the generated file bundle must include a generated-site `package.json`.
 - Treat generated code as trusted for local Phase 1 development.
 Production guardrails for malicious prompts, generated code, and dependencies are deferred to the Release Phase.
 - Do not force uploaded images into a gallery.
 Prompt Qwen to place provided images wherever they best support the generated site.
+- Auto-start preview after successful generation and validation.
+- Do not auto-respawn generated-site previews after the builder app restarts; users must explicitly start preview again.
 - Keep Phase 1 single-page.
 Do not implement multi-page output, contact-form submission, hosted deployment, in-app export, multiple model providers, direct generated-code editing, visual version comparison, or production guardrails.
 - After each task, run the task-specific checks and record any failures in the final task note or commit body.